 As we discussed, good vocal tone comes from the vocal cords and vocal tract working together in harmony.

-But what does that sound like?
+But what is a good vocal tone?
+What does that sound like?

 Well, at first it’s probably easier to describe what the good vocal tone is not.

 - Overly breathy

 - Overly nasal